Jim Haynes: Paris

-In 1988 he made an extended appearance on the British TV discussion programme After Dark alongside Andrea Dworkin, Anthony Burgess and others.
+In 1969, Haynes moved to Paris, where he taught Media Studies and Sexual Politics for 30 years at the University of Paris.
+He published an irregular newsletter about his life and times.
+In addition, he wrote an autobiographical memoir, titled Thanks for Coming.
+In 1970, he created and directed the Wet Dream Festival in Amsterdam.
+In 1988, he made an extended appearance on the British TV discussion programme After Dark alongside Andrea Dworkin, Anthony Burgess and others.
 In Paris, Haynes held a weekly open house dinner party beginning in 1978; at the time of his death he was estimated to have hosted over 130,000 to 150,000 people for the Sunday dinners.
 At Christmas 2009, Haynes and his open house parties were featured in British television advertisements for multinational foods company Nestlé: "When the coffee and 'After Eight' mints come out, Jim's always got a story to tell."

-Later life
+Later life and death

-Haynes had a heart attack in August 2011 on his way from Paris to the Edinburgh Festival, but he recovered.

-In 2018 Haynes was awarded an honorary PhD from Edinburgh Napier University.
+Haynes had a heart attack in August 2011 on his way from Paris to the Edinburgh Festival but recovered.
+In 2018, Haynes was awarded an honorary PhD from Edinburgh Napier University.
 Haynes died in his sleep in Paris on 6 January 2021.

 In popular culture

 The documentary Echoes of the Underground includes footage of him and featured Lee Harris, Brian Barritt, Henk Targowski, and Youth.
 The score for the film was written and performed by The Moonlight Convention.
 It is drawn from his book by the same name.